Frequently Asked Questions

 We are able to provide cover for a wide range of cleaning activities - all these are included as standard when you get a quote from GLEAMING INSURANCE :

-Internal and external cleaning of commercial properties including shops, offices, restaurants, pubs and other properties occupied by businesses
+Commercial Cleaning - Internal and external cleaning of commercial properties including shops, offices, restaurants, pubs, and other properties occupied by businesses

 End of tenancy and holiday home cleaning including caravans (interior and exterior)

 Carpet, upholstery, hard floors, soft furnishing, and curtain cleaning